 One of the major reasons we love to dip in a hot tub is because it’s very relaxing.
 Nothing beats going home after a tedious and stressful day at work and being able to unwind.
-These hot tub meditation tips can help you to reach a relaxed state of mind and body, whether you’re soaking in a regular or inflatable hot tub.

 Our sense of hearing has the ability to easily affect our mood very quickly.
 Depending on the type of music or sound you’re listening to, you can suddenly become very excited, depressed or energetic.

-Your change of emotions can quickly affect your body, causing it to ease up or get tensed.
+Your change of emotions can quickly affect your body, causing it to ease up or get tense.
 To make your 15 to 20-minute hot tub session more relaxing, turn on some soothing spa music and have it playing in the background.

 You don’t need some serious sound system to accomplish this.
 Just set your cell phone on airplane mode and play the music from there.